 welcome

-Welcome to my blog.
+Welcome to our blog.
 Feel free to check it out and make any comments.
-I hope this helps my friends and family keep up with what's happening on the Jersey Shore.
+I hope this helps our friends and family keep up with what's happening on the Central Coast.
 Enjoy.

 Monday, November 10, 2008